drkhodakarami/drkhodakarami.github.io/Logger.md

         public static Logger LOGGER = new Logger(ModID);
 ```

-From this point forward, in any place that you need to log something, you need to ```import static project.your_mod_id.Main.LOGGER;``` and then calling on REFERENCE instance, you can utilize the methods described bellow.
+From this point forward, in any place that you need to log something, you need to `import static project.your_mod_id.Main.LOGGER;` and then calling on REFERENCE instance, you can utilize the methods described bellow.
+Remember, in this import example, you need to change the project.your_mod_id to fit your project package structure (alternatively, most development softwares give you an option to automatically import the package).

 ### debug flag